jnhong/cs403-dpl/README.md

 ### Examples
 Here are some examples of 403 code with ranging complexities.
 These examples can be found in `examples.403`.
+Note: `==` is the assignment operator in 403, not the equality operator, which is `=`.
+They are switched in 403 on the grounds that this way appears more like conventional mathematics and discourages careless assignment.
 ```
 ! simple
 square(x) := x * x :;